 5. Branding and Social Sharing Elements

 Ultimately, your infographic strategy should pay off by generating leads or sales.
 At the very least, leverage infographics to boost your online presence in social media.
 That said, don’t forget to include your logo and social media user names to help the audience find you.
 Just in case they happen to like your content.
-Take a look at how Infoclutch concludes their infographics:
+Take a look at how Infoclutch concludes their visuals:

 Lead capture elements can be added outside the infographic itself, like a CTA in the accompanying blog content or on a floating sidebar.
 This can be done with social sharing button tools like the SumoMe Share App.
 Another strategy is to add a “Pin-It” button, which allows users to easily share and spread your infographic on Pinterest.